USA Hockey

-USA Hockey is the national ice hockey organization in the United States.
+USA Hockey is a national ice hockey organization in the United States.
 It is recognized by the International Olympic Committee and the United States Olympic & Paralympic Committee as the governing body for organized ice hockey in the United States and is a member of the International Ice Hockey Federation.
 Before June 1991, the organization was known as the Amateur Hockey Association of the United States (AHAUS).

 The organization is based in Colorado Springs, Colorado.
 Its mission is to promote the growth of ice hockey in the U.S. USA Hockey programs support and develop players, coaches, officials, and facilities.
 USA Hockey also has junior ice hockey and senior ice hockey programs, and supports a disabled ice hockey program.
 USA Hockey provides certification programs for coaches and officials.
 Members of the organization receive a subscription to USA Hockey Magazine.

 History

 The Amateur Hockey Association of the United States (AHAUS) was founded on October 29, 1937, in New York City by Tommy Lockhart.
 When he first started operating AHAUS, the paperwork fit into a shoebox in his apartment.
 The need for a national governing body for hockey came from the desire to efficiently manage the growing game of ice hockey, rather than having several different groups which included the Amateur Athletic Union.

 In September 1938, Lockhart reached signed an agreement with W. G. Hardy of the Canadian Amateur Hockey Association (CAHA) which regulated international games in North America, set out provisions for transfer of players between the organizations, and recognized of each other's authority.
 In 1940, he led AHAUS into a union with the CAHA by establishing the International Ice Hockey Association, and served as its vice-president.
 AHAUS was admitted as a member of the Ligue Internationale de Hockey sur Glace in 1947, being recognized as the international governing body of hockey in the United States instead of the Amateur Athletic Union which was previously recognized by the IIHF.

 Lockhart established the first national ice hockey tournaments for pre-high school boys in 1949.
 He announced the establishment of the United States Hockey Hall of Fame on May 19, 1968, to be located in the town of Eveleth, Minnesota.
 Lockhart was succeeded as president by William Thayer Tutt in 1972.